nesvera/end2end_driving/README.md

+Requirements:

-Print a summary (similar keras) of the model sudo pip3 install torchsummary
+    sudo pip3 install torchsummary  #Print a summary (similar keras) of the model

 How to use:
 1. Place recorded runs inside "records" folder as following